lydiaguarino/flock/README.md

 Flock, or MotherFlocker is a game designed to encouraage meaningful Twitter contributions.

 Tweeters compete against a selected peer group on the basis of overall tweets, retweets of original content, mentions and consective days of contributions.
-A leaderboard is emailed to the participants
+A leaderboard is emailed to the participants.

 Technologies used (on this iteration):
 Ruby